flast101/padding-oracle-attack-explained/README.md

 * * *
 ## 2- Script Usage

 If you're only insterested in using the code, the chapter 2 is all you need.
-However, please note that this code consider that you know the initialization vector, which is usually wrong in real life.
+However, please note you won't be able to decrypt the first block if you don't know the initialization vector.

 [Download](https://github.com/flast101/padding-oracle-attack-explained/archive/master.zip) to get the script or `$ git clone https://github.com/flast101/padding-oracle-attack-explained.git`

 Cryptographic parameters can be changed in **`settings.py`**.
+Particularly, you can enter the initialization vector (IV) if you know it.
+I you don't, enter a random value (the length must be the same as a block).

 Encyption and decryption using AES-CBC algorithm with **`aescbc.py`**:
 ~~~
 $ python3 aescbc.py <message>          encrypts and displays the message (output in hex format)
 $ python3 aescbc.py -d <hex code>      decrypts and displays the message
 ~~~